Skip to main content

 Examples

-Using the KDP Spark Connector in Your Spark Application
+Using the Koverse Spark Connector in Your Spark Application

-The below example code shows how to add the KDP Spark Connector to your Spark application for reading and writing to KDP.
-The Spark Connector requires you to save your username and password as the environment variables: KDP_EMAIL and KDP_PSWD before running your application.
-It will authenticate with KDP before performing any operations.
+The below example code shows how to add the Koverse Spark Connector to your Spark application for reading and writing to Koverse.
+The Spark Connector requires you to save your connection information as the environment variables before running your application.
+It will authenticate with Koverse or Keycloak before performing any operations.

 For all actions you will need to pass in the workspaceId for the datasets you are reading from.